 We are yet to decide on the colour scheme for the bedroom.
 Every bit of furniture at the moment is white, including the bed, and the walls are good ol’ Magnolia.
 I like it but I’m not averse to changing it up a bit.

 I also need to figure out how to store my jewellery.
-Watch this space for developments in this tiny part of my flat!
+(ETA in June 2018: I have since moved house and this is how I store my jewellery now).

-You can find me, and all these images with their relevant credits, on my Pinterest board here.
+You can find me, and all these images with their relevant credits, on my Pinterest account.
 I love checking out other boards so leave me your Pinterest link below 🙂